 The balloon structure consists of polyester, polyethylene, PA 6.6, polychloroprene and nylon.
-The one known supplier of the balloon structure is Deutschen Schlauchboot GmbH (http://www.deutsche-schlauchboot.de/) The outer dimensions of the balloon structure are 1600 mm wide and 1350 mm tall with a tolerance of \pm 10mm.
+The outer dimensions of the balloon structure are 1600 mm wide and 1350 mm tall with a tolerance of $\pm$ 10mm.
 More detailed dimensions can be found in the front and side view in Figure A.1-1 and Figure A.1-2.